Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 When working with Terraform locally, the state files are created in the project’s root directory.
 This is known as the local backend and is the default.

-These files cannot be part of the Git repository as every member may execute their version of Terraform config and modify the state files.
+These files cannot be part of the Git repository, as each member may run their own Terraform configuration and modify the state files.
 Thus, there is a high chance of corrupting the state file or at least creating inconsistencies in the state files, which is equally dangerous.
-Managing the state files in a remote Git repository is also discouraged as the state files may contain sensitive information like credentials, etc.
+Managing state files in a remote Git repository is also discouraged, as they may contain sensitive information such as credentials.

 Check out our Terraform at Scale Best Practices article to learn how to scale your Terraform projects.